Canadian Pain Task Force Online Consultation

 • A defigning moment - I thought I might have a few breaths left to live!

-by thecoffeedoc, about 4 years ago
+by thecoffeedoc, over 4 years ago

 I have had pain and many injuries, affect my life and almost end my life.
 More on this later.
 This is my story - I actually held back several other recoveries to injuries I have had over the years, for the sake of time.